 Bellflowers are members of the genus Campanula, which comes from the Latin “little bell.”
 The bells vary from open saucer to pixie cap to tubular.
 They’re loved by bees, butterflies, and hummingbirds and function as excellent pollinator attractors when planted en masse.

 Bellflower blooms are five petals fused at the base and can be on tall spikes or arrayed individually on the plant, depending on the species.
 Most flower from midsummer to autumn.
-They are cold-hardy and can survive in USDA zones 3 to 8.
+They are cold-hardy and can survive in USDA Zones 3 to 8.

 The genus has hundreds of species!
 They can be perennials, biennials, or annuals!
 Whether short groundcovers or tall prairie plants, most are covered in light blue, lavender, or purple bell-shaped flowers, although white varieties are also available.